 Vermonters care about their communities.

-As a result, Vermont ranks at the top for overall Community Health and Civic Life on the Opportunity Index (2016).
-Contributing to the high scores are the 46.2% of Vermont adults that participate in social, civic, sports, and religious groups (third highest rate in the nation) and the 28.9% of Vermont adults that volunteer their time for community organizations.
+As a result, Vermont ranks among the top for overall Community Health and Civic Life on the Opportunity Index (2018).
+Contributing to the high scores are the high number of doctors per capita (second highest rate in the nation) and the 33.7% of Vermont adults that volunteer their time for community organizations.

 With a plentiful supply of fresh local food and the ever-present allure of the outdoors, it’s not hard to believe that we have some of the healthiest residents in the nation.